-SMP AE's other purchasing volume is secured by way of long-term supply agreements with our suppliers in terms of price, quality and volume.
+Price, quality and volume agreements are ensured by way of long-term supply agreements with our suppliers.
 Purchasing is working together with the plants on an ongoing basis to develop alternative suppliers and as a result realize further cost savings taking into account the financial capacity of the supplier.